jtimberman/pandas-plan/README.md

 This is an example project that has a plan for testing builds.
-It is primarily concerned with being an example of building plans in Chef Delivery using the `habitat-build` cookbook.
+It is primarily concerned with being an example of building plans in Chef Automate using the `habitat-build` cookbook.

 # Build Cookbook